Tampa-Bay-Shine/Cleaning-Checklists/Readme.md

 # Tampa Bay Shine – Cleaning Checklists

-This repository includes a collection of professional cleaning checklists used by Tampa Bay Shine.
+This repository includes a collection of professional cleaning checklists created and maintained by Tampa Bay Shine.
+These are the same checklists used by our team for residential, commercial, and specialty cleanings across the Tampa Bay region.

-These checklists help:
+These checklists are helpful for:
 - Homeowners
 - Renters
 - Realtors